dealfonso/jsonobject/README.md

 $user = new User([ "id" => 0, "name" => "John Doe", "age" => 42, "emails" => [], "address" => null ]);  // PHP 7
 ```

 Alternatively, it is possible to not to specify the type for any of the attributes.
-In that case, the attribute will be considered to be of type `dynamic`.
+In that case, the attribute will be considered to be of type `mixed`.

 e.g.